The Report on Unidentified Flying Objects: 1947 craze

 Ruppelt described the Maury Island Incident, in which original saucer witness Kenneth Arnold was given mundane lava rocks claimed to have come from flying saucer.
 Arnold contacted Air Force investigators, who flew to investigate.
 On their return, the two investigators died when their plane suffered engine trouble.

 Twining memo

 The Report on Unidentified Flying Objects was the first to reveal that on September 23, 1947, Lieutenant General Nathan Twining had issued a memo to Brigadier General George Schulgen of the Army Air Forces.
 The subject line of the memo read "AMC Opinion Concerning 'Flying Discs.'"
 The general tone of the memo was that unidentified objects seen in the skies by military personnel were not weather, astronomical or other phenomenon but rather objects that warranted further investigation.
 Twining wrote "The phenomenon reported is something real and not visionary or fictitious."

-The Twining memo should not be confused with the hoaxed "Cutler/Twining memo" dated July 14, 1954, included as part of the bogus Majestic 12 documents in 1985.
+The Twining memo should not be confused with the "Cutler/Twining memo" dated July 14, 1954, included as part of the alleged Majestic 12 documents in 1985.
+The Federal Bureau of Investigation (FBI) declared those documents to be "completely bogus", and many ufologists consider them to be an elaborate hoax.